Team-1280-Training/Unit-6/README.md

 Make sure the program outputs the actions of Pokémon when interacting and any changes to health and consciousness.

-Also, track the total number of times any Pokémon has been knocked out.
+Also, track the total number of times any Pokémon has been knocked out (number of knockouts).

 Four Pokémon were spawned, and their stats are given below:
 | Species | Type | Max health | Attack |